Mayonezyck/ShelfReader/README.md

 every node in the first level that doesn't have a child is misplaced
 every node in the first level that do have one+ child is missing
 every node that doesn't appear in the first level of the tree is correctly placed
+The number of misplaced item seems can be compensated by removing the number of missing items' depth in tree(needs more experiment)